 Although we prefer the convenience of a European connection, lots of these flights go via Bogota in Colombia, which often means a longer stopover.
 But if this doesn’t bother you, and you are also happy flying in and out of a different airport in the UK, there are some cheap fares to be had.
 At certain times of the year you can get a return flight to Quito for just over £600 with Avianca or Iberia.

-British Airways fly direct daily, excluding Tuesdays and Thursdays, from Heathrow to Buenos Aires.
-The flights takes 13-14 hours and cost around £700-800 return, which is fairly good value given the distance.
+British Airways fly direct daily from Heathrow to Buenos Aires.
+The flights takes 13-14 hours and cost around £700-800 return, which is fairly good value given the distance, although Norwegian from Gatwick are usually slgihtly cheaper.
 The trip is made more bearable given the fact that both flights are overnight, making it one of the best flight routes to South America!

 Chile is the furthest away from Europe, and thus the longest flight!
-Unfortunately the options are limited and often expensive.
+Since 2018, BA have flown 4 times a week direct from Heathrow, which is by far the quickest journey, although price go north of £900 for most dates in season.
 However, there are bargains out there if you are flexible with dates and don’t mind a longer connection.
 We found returns between London and Santiago for less than £600, often combining airlines or flying in and out of different UK airports.
 Airlines to look at include British Airways, Iberia and Air France.

 We like the LAN route via Madrid, as the flight times are good with overnights in both directions, and the connections in Spain are short.
 The downside is this route tends to be quite expensive, but until British Airways brings out a direct flight (hurry up!) it is one of the better routes.